 CBD was in nearly everything in 2019, but expect more out of 2020.
-More companies will experiment with daily doses, smaller quantities, and generally lower price point entry products in order to appeal to the consumer that doesn’t want to spend $40-$120 for a product they never tried.
+Companies are focused on both product innovation and pricing.
+More companies will also experiment with daily doses, smaller quantities, and generally lower price point entry products in order to appeal to the consumer that doesn’t want to spend $40-$120 for a product they never tried.

 8. Here Comes CBG!

 CBD is a household name at this point, but the closely related cannabinoid- CBG or Cannabigerol is growing in popularity.
 2020 will be the year this relatively unknown cannabinoid will explode in popularity as a standalone product.
 Soon you will be able to purchase CBG isolate or dominant in Tinctures and Capsules, just like CBD.

 9. Banking (de)Regulation

 Banking and financing has been a problem in the legal cannabis space for years.
 In 2019 Elavon payments shut down payment processing for a number of CBD businesses.
 This left CBD companies, businesses that sold a legal product at the federal level, with little options.
 Still considered high risk Square came to the rescue and provided come much needed assistance in the space later in 2019.
 In 2020 look for two trends- increased availability of funding for CBD companies, and increased restrictive contracts from banks.
 Its both a positive and negative as the more banks open their doors to CBD companies they still have to consider them as “high risk” due to lack of uniform regulation in the industry and the nature of the product.